StanGirard/seo-audits-toolkit/README.md

 ![](examples/seotoolkit.gif)

 This seo toolkit is a collection of multiple tools to help you in your quest for a better SEO.
-It is an easy to use API.
+It is an easy to use Web App.

 I've grown tired of SEO agencies making us pay hundreds of euros for simple tools.
-I decided to develop an API to help users find issues in their website and increase their SEO for free.
+I decided to develop a Web App to help users find issues in their website and increase their SEO for free.
 It can, of course, be used for anything else.

 - [SEOToolkit](#seotoolkit)
   - [Installation](#installation)